Tag: healing

 -

-Trauma Care for Seniors
+Trauma Recovery for Seniors

 This gentle, practical guide helps seniors recognize how long-ago trauma may still be affecting sleep, mood, and health—and shows how healing is possible at any age.
 With simple, nonverbal, nervous-system-based tools, it offers hope, safety, and relief for older adults who don’t want to retell their story, but are ready to feel better.